Joseph Arthur: Podcast: Come to Where I'm From

 In 2019 Joseph Arthur launched a podcast entitled, Come to Where I'm From, named after his 2000 release.
 The podcast was produced by Ehud Lazin who also appears on the podcast.
 The podcast was hosted by Joseph Arthur and was recorded in the East Village, New York City.

 The show was a long-form interview/conversation format discussing the creative process, health and fitness, psychology, diet, current events, spirituality, poetry, rock n roll, and Art.
-Many of the topics were personal, where Arthur talks candidly about his experiences with Drugs, Alcohol Addiction, NPD and PTSD.
+Many of the topics were personal, where Arthur talks candidly about his experiences.

 The final episode (#130) was posted in July 2021.

 Personal life

 Arthur performing at a campaign rally in support of independent presidential candidate Robert F. Kennedy Jr. in December 2023.

 Arthur identifies as Christian.
 He champions fitness, wellness, but also homeopathic remedies.
-He and his girlfriend, Anna Sophia, have one daughter, Alessia, who was born in July 2021.
+He and his former girlfriend, Anna Sophia, have one daughter, Alessia, who was born in July 2021.

-Arthur first commented publicly on his beliefs related to COVID-19 in April 2020 and his opposition to the COVID-19 vaccine.
-His manager, booking agent, and record label severed their associations with Arthur in 2021.
-New West Records also declined to release an album he recorded with Peter Buck.
-Arthur released "Stop the Shot", a song which repeats the lyric "We will overcome/what those fools have done" in August 2021.